pangpang20/gaussdb-python/docs/basic/pgtypes.rst

 Range adaptation
 ----------------

-PostgreSQL `range types`__ are a family of data types representing a range of values between two elements.
+GaussDB `range types`__ are a family of data types representing a range of values between two elements.
 The type of the element is called the range *subtype*.
-PostgreSQL offers a few built-in range types and allows the definition of custom ones.
+GaussDB offers a few built-in range types and allows the definition of custom ones.

 .. __: https://www.postgresql.org/docs/current/rangetypes.html

-All the PostgreSQL range types are loaded as the `~gaussdb.types.range.Range` Python type, which is a `~typing.Generic` type and can hold bounds of different types.
+All the GaussDB range types are loaded as the `~gaussdb.types.range.Range` Python type, which is a `~typing.Generic` type and can hold bounds of different types.

 .. autoclass:: gaussdb.types.range.Range

-    This Python type is only used to pass and retrieve range values to and from PostgreSQL and doesn't attempt to replicate the PostgreSQL range
+    This Python type is only used to pass and retrieve range values to and from GaussDB and doesn't attempt to replicate the GaussDB range
     features: it doesn't perform normalization and doesn't implement all the operators__ supported by the database.

-    PostgreSQL will perform normalisation on `!Range` objects used as query parameters, so, when they are fetched back, they will be found in the normal form (for instance ranges on integers will have `[)` bounds).
+    GaussDB will perform normalisation on `!Range` objects used as query parameters, so, when they are fetched back, they will be found in the normal form (for instance ranges on integers will have `[)` bounds).